-For students entering with a B.S.N. degree, the M.S.N. degree is based on a minimum of 39 credit hours, plus a preceptorship for the gerontological and family nurse practitioner majors.
+For students entering with a B.S.N. degree, the M.S.N. degree is based on a minimum of 39 credit hours.
 All degree requirements must be completed within six years of first enrollment.
 The grade of B in each clinical course and an overall B average is required.
 No more than 9 hours of Pass-Fail credit may apply to the degree.
-No required core or clinical major course may be taken Pass-Fail.
+No required core or specialty course may be taken Pass-Fail.
 No audit courses apply to the degree.
 Up to 6 hours may be transferred from other schools for graduate courses taken within the past five years.
 No credit is awarded toward the degree for courses designated as prerequisite for admission.

-For students in the M.S.N./M.E.O., the M.S.N. degree is granted on the basis of 88 credit hours, plus a preceptorship for the gerontological and family nurse practitioners.
-In the generalist nursing component of the M.S.N./M.E.O. program, students must earn at least a B in each course.
+For students in the M.S.N./M.E.O., the M.S.N. degree is granted on the basis of 88 credit hours.
+In the generalist nursing or "bridge" component of the M.S.N./M.E.O. program, students must earn at least a C in each course.
 To progress from the generalist to the specialist component, students must meet the following criteria: (1) completion of 49 semester hours of the generalist nursing component, (2) B average in the generalist nursing component, and (3) cumulative grade point average of B. Students entering the M.S.N./M.E.O. program must complete all M.S.N. degree requirements within eight years of initial enrollment.